Array-to-Inverter Ratio Calculator

 clipping percent = ((ratio - 1) / ratio) × 100

-3. Unused Inverter Capacity: If the ratio is less than 1, the inverter is oversized for the array.
+3. Unused Inverter Capacity: If the ratio is less than 1, the inverter is oversized for the array, meaning some of its capacity will never be utilized by the current array.

 unused capacity = AC inverter size (kW) - DC array size (kW) (if ratio < 1)

-4. Recommended Inverter Size: This suggests an inverter size to achieve a common optimal ratio (e.g., 1.2).
+4. Recommended Inverter Size: This suggests an inverter size to achieve a common optimal ratio (e.g., 1.2), helping you size your inverter appropriately for your array.

 recommended inverter = DC array size (kW) / 1.2

-The energy loss risk is then estimated based on how far the ratio exceeds typical optimal ranges.
+5. Estimated Annual Energy Loss Risk: This is a heuristic estimate of annual yield reduction from clipping, based on how far the ratio exceeds typical optimal ranges.

 💡 For analyzing the quality of electrical signals or data transmission, our Signal-to-Noise Ratio (SNR) Calculator can help quantify interference.